+The Venezuela economic situation becomes more and more disastrous as we move into the 2nd half of 2018, the question is how long can this continue?
 South America’s construction sectors continue to struggle with restrained demand for EPC services.
-Brazil, Argentina & Venezuela continue to find 2017 to be a challenging year; they are all in a recession.
-The other major countries, i.e. Colombia, Chile, Ecuador, Peru & the Central American nations will all see restrained GDP growth in the 2nd half of 2017, ranging between 2.1% to 2.8%.
-The recent expansion of the Panama Canal will be a big plus for South America economies & their construction sectors.
+Brazil and Venezuela will continue to find 2018 to be a challenging year; they are both in recession.
+The other major countries, i.e. Colombia, Chile, Ecuador, Peru and the Central American nations will all see restrained GDP growth in the 2nd half of 2018, ranging between 2.3% to 2.8%.
+The recent expansion of the Panama Canal will be a big plus for Central American economies and their construction sectors.
 Argentina is experiencing a slow adjustment to the new elected government’s policies.

 View Details of our 2018 Global Construction Costs Yearbook

 This publication includes Cost Data for 101 Countries.
 Data Covered in this publications includes: • Labor Rates • Material Costs • Construction Practices • Square Feet/Meter Unit Costs • Engineering/Architectural Rates • Import Duties • Location Factors • Transport Costs • Exchange Rates • Local Taxes ... and much more!